Resource-efficient universal photonic processor based on time-multiplexed hybrid architectures: Introduction

 \section{Introduction}

 In the field of optical quantum information processing, most protocols rely on the interference between photons in a multiport interferometer.
-Universal interferometers, capable of implementing any linear transformation between a large number of optical modes, also referred to as photonic processors, are at the heart of photonic quantum computation schemes \cite{Briegel2009, PRXQuantum.2.030325, doi:10.1126/science.aab3642} as well as powerful tools for optical networking and communication \cite{6008516, Jacobs_2016, PhysRevLett.117.210501}.
-With the recent development around boson sampling and Gaussian boson sampling \cite{doi:10.1126/science.abe8770, Madsen2022, Yu2023}, the scaling of photonic processors towards a larger number of modes has become an important issue.
+Universal interferometers, capable of implementing any linear transformation between a large number of optical modes, also referred to as photonic processors, are at the heart of photonic quantum computation schemes \cite{Briegel2009, PRXQuantum.2.030325, doi:10.1126/science.aab3642}.
+They are also powerful tools for optical networking and communication \cite{6008516, Jacobs_2016, PhysRevLett.117.210501}, forming the bases for distributed quantum computation based on hybrid systems \cite{Xu2022}.
+With the recent development around boson sampling and Gaussian boson sampling \cite{Zhong2020, doi:10.1126/science.abe8770, Madsen2022, Yu2023, Gao2022}, the scaling of photonic processors towards a larger number of modes has become an important issue.
 To be useful for most applications, photonic processors need to fulfill three criteria: exhibit low loss, involve a high number of optical modes, and implement arbitrary unitary transformations with high fidelity.